miman/ggs-iot/input/distance-poller/README.md

 The sensor will be polled once every *POLL_INTERVAL* ms and the value will be posted on the MQTT topic **distancepoller/{sensor_name}/value**

 ## Events
-These are the events that i sposted by this long running Lambda service
+These are the events that is posted by this long running Lambda service

 ### Sensor events
 Requested sensor value will be returned on topic **distancepoller/{sensor_name}/value**